-- Where are you from? - Where are you in graduate school? undergraduate studies? - Why are you studying CS? - What is your research area?
-What attracts you to this subject area? - What research problem(s) are you working on right now? - Do you enjoy working alone, with a partner, small or big group? - What is your greatest (professional or personal) challenge right now? - What is your biggest concern about faculty life? - What kind of career path do you want to pursue? - What do you hope to get out of this workshop? - What do you enjoy doing when you're not doing CS?
-What are you passionate about?
+- What is your research area?
+What attracts you to this subject area? - What research problem(s) are you working on right now? - What is your greatest (professional or personal) challenge right now? - What is your next step in your career? - What do you hope to get out of this meeting? - What was the most important lesson you learned from your advisor? - What do you enjoy doing when you're not doing CS? - What are you passionate about?

-Activities & Resources Arrange networking events at your home institution!
+Activities & Resources

+Arrange networking events at your home institution!